GetDKAN/dkan/docs/admin/adding_new_content.md

 I added my content, where did it go?
 You added new content, filled out the fields, included all the details, and then hit the Save button.
 Now what?

 Regardless of the type, once you click on the Save button you'll next see a preview of how your content looks.
-Keep in mind that once content is saved (and if it has a published status) it is live on your Granicus Open Data site.
+Keep in mind that once content is saved (and if it has a published status) it is live on your DKAN site.
 That means the content is visible to the public.
 Most users can only save their content and have it directly published.
 Only Site Managers can add content in an unpublished state.
 The Preview screen shows you how the content will look to site visitors, so that you can make any final quick edits before moving on.

 In the image below, you can see that the content is on the View screen and the content has just been created.
 This is how the Data Story will appear to a general site visitor (without the ability to edit, of course).
 At this point, you can get a sense of the appearance and use the In-place Editor to make any final changes.